adamnoor/roster_generator_2.0/README.md

 # roster_generator_2.0

 Roster Generator is a program that allows users to select players they think will perform well in Draft Kings and create all of the valid rosters that include those players.
-Once all of the rosters are generated, the user is walked through a process of restricting the list of rosters by either including or excluding plyaers until the list managable giving the user a good number of options to chosse from.
-The script also allows the user to add projection data from Fantasy Focus to help aid in that decidion.
+Once all of the rosters are generated, the user is walked through a process of restricting the list of rosters by either including or excluding players until the list managable, giving the user a good number of options to chosse from.
+The script also allows the user to add projection data from Fantasy Focus to help aid in the decidion.

 To run the script, run the main.py file.
-The input_files folder must contain a file called players.csv and a file called projections.cvs.
-Provided in the input_files folder are three sample files that can be used to populate the players.csv file, a players.csv file that is populated with the small data set out of the box and a projection.csv file that is aligned to match the data set with some missing to show how the program functions when players cannot be found.
+A requirement is that input_files folder must contain two files: players.csv and projections.cvs.
+Provided in the input_files folder are three sample files that can be used to populate the players.csv file, a players.csv file that is populated with the small data set out and a projection.csv file that is aligned to match the all of the given data sets with some missing data to show how the program functions when players cannot be found.

 For a detailed description check out: